kovidgoyal/calibre/manual/gui.rst

     3. **Add books from directories, including sub-directories (Multiple books per directory, assumes every ebook file is a different book)**: Allows you to choose a directory.
 The directory and all its sub-directories are scanned recursively and any ebooks found are added to the library. |app| assumes that each directory contains many books.
 All ebook files with the same name in a directory are assumed to be the same book in different formats.
 Ebooks with different names are added as different books.

+    4. **Add multiple books from archive (ZIP/RAR)**: Allows you to add multiple ebooks that are stored inside a single ZIP or RAR file.
+It is a convenient shortcut that avoids having to first unzip the archive and then add the books via one of the above two options.

     4. **Add empty book.
 (Book Entry with no formats)**: Allows you to create a blank book record.
 This can be used to then manually fill out the information about a book that you may not have yet in your collection.

     5. **Add from ISBN**: Allows you to add one or more books by entering their ISBNs.